adityausathe/ds-gym/README.md

 # ds-gym
-Implementing basic ML models from scratch using quasi-TDD approach.
+Implementions of basic ML models from scratch using quasi-TDD approach.